Wheelchair Alliance Wheelchair Users How to get a wheelchair

 What options are there to pay for my wheelchair?

-Many people choose to get a wheelchair fully-funded through the NHS.
-If you do this, the wheelchair will not belong to you – technically, you’ll be loaning it from the NHS (if it s a manual, self-propelled or powered wheelchair).
-If you go down this route, you’ll need to have an assessment so they can understand your mobility needs.
+Many people choose to get a wheelchair fully funded through the NHS.
+If you do this, the wheelchair will not belong to you.
+Technically, you will be borrowing it from the NHS.
 Your GP or other health professional will refer you to the local wheelchair service for an assessment.
-Unfortunately, there are waiting lists for NHS wheelchairs, so you might have to wait a few weeks for your assessment.
+Unfortunately, there are waiting lists for NHS provided wheelchairs, so you might have to wait a few weeks for your assessment.
 There is a target that the majority of wheelchairs should be provided within 18 weeks of the wheelchair service receiving the referral.

 Access to Work